Skip to main content

 Introduction

-This research document provides an in-depth analysis of the theming system used across the Johnsen AI website.
+This research document provides an in-depth analysis of the theming system and CSS architecture used across the Johnsen AI website.
 The site features a unique dual-theme approach with a "Ghibli Mode" and "Real Mode" toggle, allowing users to switch between a whimsical, Studio Ghibli-inspired aesthetic and a more professional, modern appearance.

-The research explores the technical implementation of the theme system, how it maintains consistency across different pages, and the structure of the website's codebase.
+This document explores the technical implementation of these systems, how they maintain consistency across different pages, and the overall structure of the website's codebase.

 🎨